jinhoo5694/RN_Certaflow/README.md

 project
 If not, please follow through this guideline: https://reactnative.dev/docs/environment-setup

+Or, If you have an android device, you can just simply install our 'apk' file to your device!

 If the requirements are not met, then you might not be able to run the project properly.

 First, you need to clone this repository into your local repository, with 'master' branch.